IcePlugins/IcePlugins.github.io/_posts/2018-4-1-SuperBroadcaster.markdown

 commands:
     - name: '/superbroadcast "your message" &lt;time&gt;'
       doc: 'Superbroadcast command.
 Replace "your message" with your message, quotes included.
 Replace &lt;time&gt; with the time in seconds that the broadcast should stay on screen.
 Aliases: /sb and /sbroadcast.
-Requires superbroadcast.broadcast.'
+Requires superbroadcast.broadcast.<br><a href="https://docs.unity3d.com/Manual/StyledText.html">Supports RICH TEXT</a>'

 permissions:
     - name: superbroadcast.broadcast